Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 The following example policy would allow the project `465000002` to:

-- Download the object `out.json` from our bucket `fortheauthenticated`
+- Download the object `out.json` from our bucket called `fortheauthenticated`
 - List all objects in the `fortheauthenticated` bucket
 - Create/modify (by overwriting) to the `upload.json` object in the `fortheauthenticated` bucket